jwinarske/rkboot/README.rst

 - Exploring the possibility of chainloading U-Boot SPL.

-- Use of the correct DRAM size in later stages.
-Currently everything after DRAM init proper assumes 4 GB of DRAM, which should work on the PBP and 4 GB RockPro64.

 Other goals for before 1.0:

 - a new block payload format, allowing uncompressed segments and moving